What Visual and Graphic Artists Should Know about Copyright

 - Multiple works can be registered on one application, under certain circumstances.

 Generally, the author and initial copyright owner of visual or graphic art is the person who makes the work.
 One limited exception to this rule is when the visual art is created as a “work made for hire.”
 A work made for hire occurs when the artist creates works within the scope of their employment (like, for example, a cartoonist at a newspaper).
 Artists and commissioning parties can also sign written agreements stating that the work is made for hire.
 For more information on the requirements, see Works Made for Hire(Circular 30).
 If the artwork was created as a work made for hire, the employer or commissioning party is considered the author and owns the copyright to the work rather than the artist.

 If Your Work Is Used Unlawfully

-It is your right to pursue legal action if your work is used unlawfully, without your permission and not under a statutory exception or limitation like fair use.
-However, if your work is a United States work you do need to register your work with the Copyright Office before bringing an infringement lawsuit in federal court.
-Also, if you take someone to court for using your work without your permission, and you want to try to have your attorneys’ fees covered or pursue certain other types of compensation (called statutory damages), the timing of your registration matters.
-More on that here.
+It is your right to pursue legal action if your work is used unlawfully without your permission and not under a statutory exception or limitation like fair use.
+However, if your work is a U.S. work, you do need to register it with the Copyright Office before bringing an infringement lawsuit in federal court.
+Also, if you take someone to court for using your work without your permission and you want to try to have your attorneys’ fees covered or pursue certain other types of compensation (called statutory damages), the timing of your registration matters.
+See Circular 1 for more on that.

 Generally, copyright lawsuits are decided in federal court.
-You may also choose to resolve the dispute with the Copyright Claims Board (CCB), a voluntary forum within the Copyright Office to resolve copyright disputes over damages totaling less than $30,000.
+You may also choose the Copyright Claims Board (CCB), a voluntary forum within the Copyright Office to resolve copyright disputes involving damages totaling less than $30,000.
 It is intended to be a cost-effective and streamlined alternative to federal court.
 To use the CCB, you also must have filed an application to register your copyright.
 You can read more about the CCB here.